image-js/image-js-docs/docs/Getting started/Getting started.md

 # Getting started

-Image-JS is a versatile and powerful TypeScript library that opens up a world of possibilities for image processing and analysis.
-By using JavaScript and not WebAssembly and not boosting computer's hardware, ImageJS provides a stable library across all popular browsers, and gives a user a comprehensive set of tools and algorithms for manipulating, enhancing, and understanding images not only within Node.js but also within web-browser.
+Image-JS is a versatile and powerful TypeScript library for image processing and analysis.
+By using JavaScript and not WebAssembly, ImageJS provides a stable library across all popular browsers, and gives a user a comprehensive set of tools and algorithms for manipulating, enhancing, and understanding images not only within Node.js but also within web-browser.

 ### System requirements